SEND Information Report 2023-2024

 How adaptations are made to the curriculum and the learning environment of children and young people with SEND

-At Merstham Park School we provide a differentiated curriculum and make reasonable adjustments to accommodate the needs of all learners.
-Staff differentiate the student’s work and resources so as to support access to the curriculum.
+At Merstham Park School we provide an inclusive curriculum and make reasonable adjustments to accommodate the needs of all learners.
+Staff are trained in ‘Quality First Teaching’ strategies to support access to the curriculum.

 In addition, we liaise with external agencies such as speech and language therapists to deliver individual programmes of support in school, as recommended by the multi-professionals with whom we work.

 Lesson observations by senior staff ensure the school continues to develop its inclusive ethos and training needs are identified from these observations.

 The expertise and training of staff to support children and young people with SEND